 How does one get powerful enough to challenge Doctor Strange without somebody noticing?

-What's going on in the Marvel Magic Subculture?
-Don't these folks get together and talk?
+What’s going on in the Marvel Magic Subculture?
+Don’t these folks get together and talk?
 If only just to gossip?
-Surely there's a coffee shop they all hang out at.
+Surely there’s a coffee shop they a

 Now there’s an idea I’d like to see explored.